PascalLG/nubo-hs/README.md

 ## Compiling Nubo

 If you want to contribute, or if you just want to play around with the source code, here is how to compile Nubo.
+Note: all the scripts below are designed for ``bash`` under macOS, unless stated otherwise.

+### Versionning

+If necessary, before building nubo and generating web, macOS and Linux installers, you may want to change the nubo version number.
+This is what the ``patchversion.sh`` script is for.
+Just run that script from the ``./Prod`` directory, specifying the desired version number as parameter.
+This patches all the required files to inject that new version string into both the server and the client application.

 ### Server

-In the ``./Prod`` directory, the ``build-server.php`` script is used to generate an installer for the server application.
-This script zips all the required files, encodes the resulting archive in base64, and embeds that data into the ``template.php`` file to produce a self-extracting ``install.php`` file.
+In the ``./Prod`` directory, the ``pack-server.sh`` generates an installer for the server application.
+This script zips all the required files, encodes the resulting archive in base64, and embeds that data into the necessary PHP code to produce a self-extracting ``nubo.php`` file.

-To run this script: open a terminal, change directory to ``./Prod`` and run ``./build-server.php``.
-If bash complains about permissions, ensure this script has its execute bit set by running ``chmod +x build-server.php``.

-You'll need a PHP 5 or PHP 7 interpreter in ``/usr/bin``.
-This should not be a problem on most UNIX-like systems.

 ### Client

 The client application is a regular Haskell project based on Stack and Cabal.
 If necessary, you can install the required tool chain on your computer by following the instructions on the [Stack](https://docs.haskellstack.org/en/stable/README/) homepage.

 Once you have a running Haskell compiler, to build nubo: open a terminal, change directory to ``./Client`` and run ``stack build``.
 To run unit tests, type ``stack test``.
-The ``build-macos.sh`` and ``build-linux.sh`` scripts in the ``./Prod`` directory are then used to generate macOS and Debian packages.
+The ``pack-macos.sh`` and ``pack-linux.sh`` scripts in the ``./Prod`` directory are then used to generate macOS and Debian packages.

 Although I have not tested yet, I expect compiling on Windows requires a bit more work, mainly because some libraries that are common on UNIX-like systems are missing by default on Windows.
 More on that later.